omaraboelfadl/COE49413-S25-Group-1/README.md

 # Computer Vision Approach for Arabic Text Understanding using CNN

 This project explores the development of Convolutional Neural Network (CNN) models for classifying handwritten Arabic characters.
-The goal is to iteratively improve CNN architectures and evaluate their performance on this unique and challenging script.
+The goal is to iteratively improve CNN architectures, using extra convolutional layers, new methods, and more.

-Built using Python, TensorFlow, and Jupyter Notebooks, this project provides a streamlined workflow for training and testing models with minimal setup.

 ## 🧠 Technologies Used

-- Python 3
+- Python
 - Jupyter Notebook
 - TensorFlow / Keras
-- NumPy, Matplotlib *(if applicable for visualizations)*
+- Pandas, NumPy, Matplotlib

 ## 🚀 How to Run the Project